Fruzi/Secure-FTP-Server/README.md

 ## TODO ##
 ### Client ###
-* Add encryption/decryption and authentication to filename on upload and download, rename, delete, 'ls' procedures
+* Add encryption/decryption and authentication to filename on rename, delete procedures
 * Notify user if a file was deleted/renamed/size changed (upon connection)
 * Notify user if a file was modified (but file size unchanged) (upon file download)